dominhnhut01/autodrive_code/README.md

 ## Containerizing the web application and deploy it to Google Cloud Platform:

 We use Docker to containerize our program.
-Finally, we upload it to Google Kubernetes Engine to let it hosted by Google Cloud Platform.
+Finally, we upload it to Google Container Registry and host it by Google Kubernetes Engine on Google Cloud Platform.
+Here is the link of the website: [Road Segmentation model link](http://34.101.141.154:5000/)

 #### Created by: